romankuryshev/fintech-company/README.md

 Includes modules:

 * Api - service for working with the client part.
-* Origination - sncoming applications processing service.
+* Origination - service of asynchronous scheduled processing of incoming applications.
 * Scoring - service that checks the client and makes a decision on the application.
 * Payment-Engine - service storing all information about payments and products.